nbicocchi/learn-microservices/modules/communication-sync/slides/2 - Sync communication.md

     * Compact binary messages and streaming support
     * Low-latency, high-throughput communication across cloud and edge
     * Excellent for IoT, real-time pipelines, and edge-device microservices

+* **Avro**

+    * Schema-based binary serialization with optional embedded schema
+    * Well-suited for **data pipelines**, edge-cloud messaging, and streaming systems (Kafka, Spark)
+    * Slightly higher complexity than Protobuf for direct RPC, but ideal where **schema evolution and cross-language compatibility** matter

+## DTOs
+A **DTO (Data Transfer Object)** is a design pattern used in software engineering to transfer data between different parts of an application, often across network boundaries or between layers within the same application.
+The main purpose of a DTO is to encapsulate data and reduce the amount of information sent over the network by only containing necessary fields, and it’s commonly used in distributed systems and applications that follow the layered architecture (such as MVC or service-oriented architectures).

+### Key Characteristics of DTOs
+- **Encapsulation**: DTOs wrap data in a structure that hides complex entities or potentially sensitive information, only exposing fields relevant for the specific data transfer operation.
+- **No Business Logic**: DTOs typically don’t contain business logic, as they serve only as containers for data.
+Their purpose is purely data transfer, so methods like getters and setters are usually the only ones included.
+- **Serialization**: Since DTOs are often transferred over a network or between application boundaries, they are usually designed to be serializable (e.g., JSON or XML).

+### When to Use DTOs
+- **APIs and Microservices**: DTOs are commonly used in REST APIs and microservices.
+They provide a way to define the format and content of the data being exchanged without exposing internal models or database entities.
+- **Reducing Data Load**: By selecting only relevant fields, DTOs can reduce the amount of data transmitted, especially useful in mobile applications or low-bandwidth networks.
+- **Decoupling Layers**: In a layered architecture (e.g., separating data access, business logic, and presentation layers), DTOs help maintain separation by acting as an intermediary between the business and presentation layers.

+Automatic mapping between entities and DTOs is a common requirement, as it simplifies the process of converting data between different layers of an application.
+In both Java and Python, libraries are available to facilitate this mapping, reducing boilerplate code and improving code readability.

+### Entity-to-DTO Mapping
+Several libraries provide automatic mapping capabilities.
+Here are the most popular ones:

+**MapStruct**: (Java) MapStruct is a powerful, compile-time, code-generating library that creates type-safe mappers between Java objects (e.g., entities and DTOs).
+It generates code at compile-time, so there's no runtime overhead, making it fast and efficient.

+**ModelMapper**: (Java) ModelMapper is a more flexible, runtime-based library that provides a convention-based approach to object mapping.
+It can automatically map properties with similar names and is highly customizable.

+**Marshmallow**: (Python) Marshmallow is a popular library for object serialization/deserialization in Python.
+It is typically used to convert objects to and from JSON, but it can also be used for DTO mappings.

+**Pydantic**: (Python) Pydantic is primarily used for data validation and settings management, but it also serves as a great DTO library.
+It provides data validation and conversion between Python objects and JSON-compatible formats.

 ## Resources